-I love Guy Gavriel Kay’s writing.
-I loved the way TIGANA started with such a moving & provocative prologue, which segued into a day in the life of a talented 19-year-old singer, who’d just been ripped apart (verbally) by the newest member of the troupe, an attractive red-maned young woman.
+I am a fan of Guy Gavriel Kay’s writing, and TIGANA is one of my favorite novels.
+It begins with a provocative prologue, which segues into a day in the life of a talented 19-year-old singer, who’d just been ripped apart (verbally) by the newest member of the troupe, an attractive red-maned young woman.

 Naturally, things are not what they seem, and I loved meeting this cast of quirky characters, some of whom have unexpected nobility attached to them.